 All compensation for RRRP credits API provided its customers, regardless of whether recorded in an API deferral or variance account, is appropriately recorded in Hydro One's RRRP variance account.
-The purpose of Hydro One's RRRP variance account has been to track the variance between RRRP benefits received by eligible customers (i.e. RRRP credits provided by API to its customers) and RRRP revenues collected by the IESO.
-Adjusting Hydro One's RRRP variance account to accurately derive the correct balance of that account (even after the fact) would not violate the rule against retroactive ratemaking.
+The purpose of Hydro One's RRRP variance account has been to track the variance between RRRP benefits received by eligible customers (i.e. RRRP credits provided by API to its customers) and RRRP revenues collected by

-6 We note that Hydro One uses Account 1508 to record RRRP variances, as stated in Hydro One's letter at Attachment 1 to this submission.
+&lt;sup>6 We note that Hydro One uses Account 1508 to record RRRP variances, as stated in Hydro One's letter at Attachment 1 to this submission.
 Account 1508 was deemed by legislation to be a regulatory asset, just as Account 1562 was.